-- (1) The applicant requests that his/her name be removed. - (2) The applicant was clearly told, in writing, of the requirement to advise the property of his/her continued interest in housing by a particular time, and failed to do so, even after being provided with reasonable accommodations in the event of handicap or disability. - (3) The property attempted to contact the applicant in writing, but the letter was returned by the U.S. Postal Service as undeliverable. - (4) The property has notified the applicant, in writing, of its intention to remove the applicant's name because the applicant no longer qualifies for assisted housing. - (5) The applicant refused two offers of units for other than a medically-related reason. - (6) The applicant accepted an offer of a unit but failed to move in on time, without notice. - (7) The applicant household needs a different size unit due to a household composition change, and the property has no units of that size. - (8) The applicant household failed to provide SSN documentation for any non-exempt household member after the expiration of the provided grace period.
+- (1) The applicant requests that his/her name be removed. - (2) The applicant was clearly told, in writing, of the requirement to advise the property of his/her continued interest in housing by a particular time, and failed to do so, even after being provided with reasonable accommodations in the event of handicap or disability. - (3) The property attempted to contact the applicant in writing, but the letter was returned by the U.S. Postal Service as undeliverable. - (4) The property has notified the applicant, in writing, of its intention to remove the applicant's name because the applicant no longer qualifies for assisted housing. - (5) The property has notified the applicant, in writing, of its intention to remove the applicant's name because the applicant has failed to provide requested documents needed to determine eligibility. - (5) The applicant refused two offers of units for other than a medically-related reason. - (6) The applicant accepted an offer of a unit but failed to move in on time, without notice. - (7) The applicant household needs a different size unit due to a household composition change, and the property has no units of that size. - (8) The applicant household failed to provide SSN documentation for any non-exempt household member after the expiration of the provided grace period.

-10. Tenant Interviews
+11. Tenant Interviews